RockefellerArchiveCenter/bits_and_bytes/_posts/2014-05-19-unveiling-archivesspace.md

   - processing
   - reference
 ---
 As you should all know by now, we will be transitioning from ATReference to ArchivesSpace in a couple of months.
-It has been a lengthy project, but we&#8217;re quickly approaching its final stages.
+It has been a lengthy project, but we're quickly approaching its final stages.
 As such, I wanted to give everyone a quick rundown of the final timeline and the work that we are doing to get us there.

 <!--more-->